 How farmer’s markets are feeding North Carolinians during COVID-19

 Through the Double Bucks Program, shoppers who receive SNAP/EBT or Farmers’ Market Nutrition Program (FMNP) vouchers can double the value of each dollar spent at participating farmers’ markets, including Maggie’s.
 So, for example, what’s usually ten dollars of benefits is worth twenty dollars.
 Those who receive WIC benefits or Section 8 housing vouchers can also have any cash amount doubled.
 There are no maximum caps for the Double Bucks matching incentives.
-When Healthy Blue launches in 2021, members will receive $5 extra in tokens each time they shop at participating farmers’ markets.

 “I remember going to a local grocery store and seeing no milk, no meat, no bread, no vegetables.
 I had this realization that we have those things to offer,” Maggie said.